danielbodnar/awesome-stars/README.md

 ## webextension

+- [hoothin/SearchJumper](https://github.com/hoothin/SearchJumper) - Yet another awesome web extension for switching search engines, can also search anything (selection text / image / link / find in page) on any engine with a simple right click or a variety of menus an
+- [garywill/BigSearch](https://github.com/garywill/BigSearch) - Browser extension.
+Definitly more than a GET/POST sender.
+Handily use search engines via a Flexible Tool!
+UI has Vimium-like feature 🌐🔍 (Pure-client.
+No 3rd-party server needed) 大术专搜 既专又广 手敲几下 纵横去往
 - [peterhil/spellbook](https://github.com/peterhil/spellbook) - Spellbook is a WebExtension to easily add new bookmarks to correct categories
 - [teddy-gustiaux/quick-bookmarking](https://github.com/teddy-gustiaux/quick-bookmarking) - WebExtension allowing you to quickly bookmark pages to a default bookmark location via a dedicated icon.
 Some optional advanced features are also available.
 - [libredirect/browser_extension](https://github.com/libredirect/browser_extension) - A browser extension that redirects popular sites to alternative privacy friendly frontends